sosy-lab/sv-benchmarks/c/forester-heap/README.txt

 Data structures on heap.
-Nodes of data structures contain data and a correctness of program may depend on a relation between data.
+Nodes of some data structures contain data and a correctness of program may depend on a relation between data.
-The examples check ability of tools to entail predicates about heap data structures.
+The examples check an ability of tools to use precise but powerful abstraction or refine abstraction to make abstraction more precise.
-Both types of examples are included, correct ones and also buggy ones.
+Both types of examples are included, correct ones and buggy ones.

 Contributed by the Forester team.